Skip to main content

 Facilitators: Matthew Potteiger, Malik Yakini, Elizabeth Kennedy

-This workshop advocates for leveraging the transformative power of food systems, culture and advocacy to address critical issues of environmental and social inequities.
-It focuses on urban foodscapes and three interrelated realms of practice – each from different but intersecting positions:
+This workshop advocates for leveraging the transformative power of food systems, food cultures, and advocacy to address critical issues of environmental and social inequities.
+It focuses on urban foodscapes and these three interrelated realms of practice.
+The workshop illustrates place-based activist efforts in Detroit as a model for food sovereignty and how foodways serve as powerful narratives of identity, resilience, and resistance to develop deep connections between people, plants, and place.

 Learning Objectives